-Daniel Oberski holds a joint appointment as associate professor of data science methodology at Utrecht University, department of Methodology & Statistics, and at the University Medical Center Utrecht (UMCU), department of Biostatistics.
+Daniel Oberski holds a joint appointment as professor of data science methodology at Utrecht University, department of Methodology & Statistics, and at the University Medical Center Utrecht (UMCU), department of Biostatistics.
 His work focuses on latent variable modeling and data science applications in the social, behavioral, and biomedical sciences.
 He leads the social data science team at the national research infrastructure for the social sciences in the Netherlands, ODISSEI.
 He is also lead data scientist of UMCU’s “digital health” program, which works to implement data science in clinical care at the hospital.

 Laura Boeschoten is an assistant professor with an interest in measurement errors, missing data and latent variables.
 Her PhD-research from Tilburg University focused on detecting measurement errors in surveys and introduced a method on how to solve these issues.
 Currently Boeschoten is working on making data downloads from social media possible to use in research.

 Dr. Erik-Jan van Kesteren